Geryt Potter van der Loo

 Geryt Potter van der Loo (died 10 November 1454) was a Dutch nobleman at the court of Jacqueline, Countess of Hainaut until her death in 1436, and from 24 April 1445 a councillor of the Court of Holland in The Hague.
 His Middle Dutch translation of Froissart's Chronicles is one of the 1000 notable works in the Canon of Dutch Literature.

+Around 1440-1445, Gerrit Potter translated the first three books of the "Chroniques" by Jean Froissart into Middle Dutch.
+This translation, partially preserved in two manuscripts, is significant for the linguistic study of 15th-century Dutch Middle Dutch.
+One of the manuscripts is kept in the university library of Leiden and was partially published between 1898 and 1909 by Napoleon de Pauw.
+The publication selects sections that deal with the seven-year Ghent Revolt (1379-1385) against the count of Flanders, Louis of Male, and discusses the vicissitudes of popular leaders Jan Hyoens, Philip van Artevelde, and Frans Ackerman.